danhpaiva/1-recruta-base2/README.md

 # 1º Recruitment Base2

-Training focused on automated applications using Selenium WebDriver.
+Training focused on automated applications using Selenium WebDriver and Java.